-Twelve Oaks Recovery Center helps individuals struggling with prescription drug abuse build a strong foundation for long-term recovery.
-Serving Northwest Florida, Twelve Oaks is the leading provider of prescription drug abuse treatment for adults.
+Twelve Oaks Recovery Center helps individuals struggling with prescription drug addiction build a strong foundation for long-term recovery.
+Located in Navarre, Florida, Twelve Oaks is the leading provider of prescription drug treatment for adults.

-Learn More About Prescription Drug Abuse Treatment at Twelve Oaks Recovery Center in Northwest Florida
+Learn More About Prescription Drug Abuse Treatment at Twelve Oaks Recovery Center near Pensacola, Florida

 Although a struggle with any form of drug abuse is tragic, it is a bitter irony that those who are addicted to prescription drugs have fallen victim to something that was supposed to help them live fuller, richer lives.
 Prescription drug abuse comes in many varieties.
 Sometimes it takes the form of a person who takes more than his or her prescribed dose of an anxiety-reducing benzo, or a person who fakes being in pain to secure opioid painkillers, or even the individual who abuses Adderall to help him or her focus throughout the day.
 No matter the cause of an individual person’s abuse, prescription drug abuse is a serious and potentially life-threatening situation, and it is important to seek help as soon as possible.